 Historic Brinton Ranch House

-The Brinton Ranch House will re-open May 2017
+The Brinton Ranch House Open May 15 through September 30

-The Ranch House features original watercolors, oils, pen and ink drawings, historic documents and sculptures in their original setting.
-Brinton collected works by a wide representation of artists, both regionally and nationally renowned, many of whom he knew personally.
+Allow our experienced and knowledgeable guides and docents to take you on a tour of the historic Brinton Ranch House!
+Throughout you will find original watercolors, oils, pen and ink drawings, historic documents and sculptures in their original setting.
+Brinton collected works by a wide range of artists, both regionally and nationally renowned, many of whom he knew personally.
 The house collection includes local artists Hans Kleiber and Bill Gollings, in addition to others such as Frederic Remington, Charles M. Russell, Edward Borein, John James Audubon, Frank Benson and Frank Tenney Johnson.